Is Digital Marketing Legit? Debunking Myths About Digital Marketing and Its Effectiveness

 8. The Cheap Website Scam

 These days, every business, solo entrepreneur, or freelancer needs a website, right?
-This is the premise of this scam, as businesses aim to strike a balance between cheap yet very qualitative websites with flying spaceships and all the possible add-ons.
+This is the premise of this scam, as businesses aim to balance cheap yet very qualitative websites with flying spaceships and all the possible add-ons.
 Usually, these end up being just some copycats and may get blacklisted from Google.

 This doesn’t sit quite right, which is why this scam is still used today.
 When investing in your brand, company, and website, you should always go with certified professionals as much as possible.
 As with any digital product is more about what is behind the curtains, meaning to have a user-friendly website with a robust UI/ UX design to ensure you attract, nurture, and retain visitors.